Posted by Kayleigh on 9th Jun 2022

 When it comes to sleeves, it’s always best here to go with a fitted sleeve that won’t widen the shoulder or hipline as a puff sleeve with loads of volume will.
 Fitted sleeves on an hourglass shape will do a great job of following the body’s curve in a super natural way.
 This doesn’t mean that you have to avoid our favourite puff sleeve dresses at all costs, but it’s always a good idea when wearing a shoulder enhancing sleeve, like a puff sleeve or something that gathers at the shoulders, to balance this out with extra volume at the bottom of the body as well.
 The below dress would be ideal, with the feminine frill at the bottom adding volume to the bottom half, that balances out the puff sleeves on the top half perfectly!

 Another great option is a fitted style.
 A bodycon style dress is always super flattering on this shape as it shows off your figure, hugging your curves at the bust, waist, and hips while visually elongating your body.
 The skirts of these dress will often cling to your body and come in at the waist.
 This style is even better in a clean, simple cut as we mentioned before, rather than having big pockets, ruffles, or other embellishments that might add volume to the hips.
-How stunning is this one from Girl In Mind?
+How cute is this one from Daisy Street?

 Looking for a jumpsuit instead?
 Well look no further!
 Just like dresses, it’s important to look for a jumpsuit that will follow and highlight your natural shape.
 Hourglass shapes should look for something that’s simple enough to avoid unbalance in the silhouette, but should always look out for a jumpsuit that’s belted to further define that tiny waist!
-We love this teal jumpsuit from Closet London!
+We love this floral jumpsuit from Only Carmakoma!